-Eventual other recipients, not relevant to the configured fax domain or fax mailbox, will be delivered as normally expected, e.g. sending an email to john@example.com
+Eventual other recipients, not relevant to the configured fax domain or fax mailbox, will be delivered as normally expected, e.g. sending an email to will send a fax to 01234567 and deliver a copy to john@example.com.

-'''

-021234567@fax.voismart.com
+021234567@fax.voismart.com john@example.com

-'''